alumbreras/alumbreras.github.io/index.md

 ## Alberto Lumbreras

-<p> I am a postdoctoral researcher in the <a href = "http://sc.enseeiht.fr/Signal & Communications Group">Signal & Communications Group</a>
+<p> I am a CNRS postdoctoral researcher in the <a href = "http://sc.enseeiht.fr/Signal & Communications Group">Signal & Communications Group</a>
 at the <a href="https://www.irit.fr/?lang=fr">Institut de Recherche en Informatique de Toulouse</a>.
-I work in the <a href="https://www.irit.fr/~Cedric.Fevotte/factory/">FACTORY</a> project coordinated by <a href="https://www.irit.fr/~Cedric.Fevotte/">Cédric Févotte</a>.
+I work in the <a href="http://projectfactory.irit.fr/">FACTORY</a> project coordinated by <a href="https://www.irit.fr/~Cedric.Fevotte/">Cédric Févotte</a>.
-My current research is focused on Machine Learning and Matrix Factorization.
+My current research is focused on Monte Carlo inference methods for Non-Negative Matrix Factorization.

 <p>Previously, I did a PhD in Computer Science in the <a href="http://eric.univ-lyon2.fr/">ERIC Lab</a>
 at <a href="http://www.univ-lyon2.fr/">Université Lyon 2</a>